haydenwoodhead/burner.kiwi/README.md

 ----------|------|-------------
 LAMBDA | Boolean | Whether or not the binary is being hosted on AWS Lambda KEY | String | Key used to sign cookies and keys.
 Make this something strong!
 WEBSITE_URL | String | The url where the binary is being hosted.
-This must be internet reachable as it is the destination for mailgun routes
+This must be internet reachable as it is the destination for Mailgun routes
 STATIC_URL | String | The url where static content is being hosted.
 Set to `/static` to have the binary serve it.
 Otherwise set to a full domain name with protocol e.g https://static.example.com
 DEVELOPING | Boolean | Set to `true` to disable HSTS and set `Cache-Control` to zero.
-DOMAINS | []String | Comma separated list of domains connected to mailgun account and able to receive email MG_KEY | String | Mailgun private api key
+DOMAINS | []String | Comma separated list of domains connected to Mailgun account and able to receive email MG_KEY | String | Mailgun private API key
-MG_DOMAIN | String | One of the domains setup on your mailgun account
+MG_DOMAIN | String | One of the domains set up on your Mailgun account

 If you are using DynamoDB a non AWS environment you need to set these.
-If you are on AWS you should of course should use IAM roles.
+If you are on AWS you should, of course, should use IAM roles.

 Parameter | Type | Description
 ----------|------|-------------
-AWS_ACCESS_KEY_ID | String | Your AWS access key ID corresponding to an IAM role with permission to use DynamoDB AWS_SECRET_ACCESS_KEY | String | AWS secret access key corresponding to your access key id AWS_REGION | String | The AWS region containing the DynamoDB table.
+AWS_ACCESS_KEY_ID | String | Your AWS access key ID corresponding to an IAM role with permission to use DynamoDB AWS_SECRET_ACCESS_KEY | String | AWS secret access key corresponding to your access key ID AWS_REGION | String | The AWS region containing the DynamoDB table.
 Use the appropriate value from the Region column [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region).

 ## Deleting Old Routes

-Burner.kiwi creates a new mailgun route for every inbox and email address.
+Burner.kiwi creates a new Mailgun route for every inbox and email address.
 This allows us to delete these routes once the inbox expires and prevents the server being unnecessarily burdened by webhooks for inboxes that don't exist anymore.

 Old routes are deleted in the background every time the binary is started.
-In a lambda context this means every time we have a cold start.
-The cloudformation template sets up a cloudwatch event to call the handler every 6 hours.
-However, because of the fact burner.kiwi is designed to be platform agnostic we cant differentiate between these cloudwatch events and normal http requests.
-This means if the cloudwatch event hits a frozen container rather than causing a new container to be spawned we wont trigger the deletion of old routes.
-Hopefully a normal http request or cloudwatch event will cause a new container to be spawned often enough that old routes are cleared out.
+In a Lambda context this means every time we have a cold start, the CloudFormation template sets up a CloudWatch event to call the handler every 6 hours.
+However, because of the fact that burner.kiwi is designed to be platform agnostic we can't differentiate between these CloudWatch events and normal http requests.
+This means if the CloudWatch event hits a frozen container rather than causing a new container to be spawned, we wont trigger the deletion of old routes.
+Hopefully, a normal http request or CloudWatch event will cause a new container to be spawned often enough that old routes are cleared out.

 If you are deployed on a normal machine you can explicitly cause deletion of old routes without starting the http server.
-You can setup a cron to run the binary every 6 hours like so `burnerkiwi -delete-old-routes`.
+You can set up a cron to run the binary every 6 hours, like so: `burnerkiwi -delete-old-routes`.
 You will need to ensure the binary can still access the environment variables.

 ## Contributing

-If you notice any issues or have anything to add I would be more than happy to work with you.
+If you notice any issues or have anything to add, I would be more than happy to work with you.
 Create an issue and outline your plans or bugs.

-## Todo
+## To do

 * More tests for server package
 * More database implementations (PSQL, SQLite, etc)